If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 Most challenging is trying to tease out the real story from clients to establish what it is they actually want to change or understand.
 It does come in time, client’s time, however, being gentle with the approach and with client permission, helps enormously.
 Building trust in the coaching relationship does take time, and once this is achieved, that’s when the magic begins to unfold.
 Most rewarding, when a client gets unstuck!
 It could just be the realisation, or it could be when the client says, that’s me I’m done for now.
 That’s when I know I have done a good job and get a referral!

-A huge thank you to Nancy for sharing her inspiring story with us.
+A huge thank you to Nancy for sharing her inspiring story of executive coach training with us.

 Practitioner Diploma in Executive Coaching / “I experienced a real sense of community”